What Makes a Controversial Art Project Controversial?

 What is controversial in controversial art pieces?
-Is it audacity of presentation, obscenity, perceived blasphemy or something else?
-We will try to answer this question examining some of indubitably controversial artworks and the strategies of their authors and hopefully we could come up with provisional conclusion, because field of controversial art is still blurred by its transgressive nature and frequently offensive language.
+Is it the audacity of presentation, obscenity, perceived blasphemy or something else?
+We will try to answer this question by examining some of the indubitably controversial artworks and the strategies of their authors and hopefully, we could come up with a provisional conclusion because the field of controversial art is still blurred by its transgressive nature and frequently offensive language.
 The pieces we understand as controversial could be found throughout the whole history of art and in all media – from early engravings, designs and paintings, across the avant-garde and conceptual art to photography, sculpture, installation art and performance and all neighboring practices.

 The Case of the Urinal

 The emblematic example of the controversial art projects is the Fountain ready-made art piece from 1917 that challenged the art establishment.
 Avant-garde artist and forefather of Conceptual Art, Marcel Duchamp applied to the exhibition of the Society of Independent Artists with a porcelain urinal, mysteriously signed with “R. Mutt” pseudonym, because it was clearly stated in rules that all works would be accepted from artists who paid the fee.
 This intelligent provocation showed the hypocrisy of the system of art and its impermeability to the innovative practices while maintaining unspoken and unwritten canon of what art is and how it should look like.
 At the time, the Fountain arose a great scandal since it provoked the public sphere and Paris cultural milieu.
 It was offensive but sharply directed only to the dominant structures and to the positions of power held by eminent curators and intellectuals.